How to use the number-to-words converter

 Why are decimals read digit by digit?

-Outside currency mode, the part after the decimal point is spoken the way people say it aloud — 3.14 as "three point one four", not "three point fourteen".
+Outside currency mode, the part after the decimal point is spoken the way people say it aloud, 3.14 as "three point one four", not "three point fourteen".
 This matches everyday speech and avoids ambiguity.
-Switch on Currency mode if you want the decimals grouped as cents instead.
+Switch on Currency mode if you want the decimals grouped as cents (or the matching minor unit) instead.

 Does it handle commas in my input?